TanninOne/pagan/README.md

 - Pagan currently only supports a subset of the declaration and thus only a small number of formats
 - Pagan has limited edit support.
 The syntax extension for this will probably not be compatible with the write support planned for Kaitai, if it ever comes
 - Pagan currently only supports parsing files, not streams

+## ToDos

+- The C++ part requires proper dependency management (conan)
+- The PEGTL library we use to parse expressions (conditions, object size calculations) is outdated, to update would require quite a bit of code rewrite
+- In general the way PEGTL is used is probably quite inefficient and evaluating expressions is easily the most expensive part of the parsing process.
+  PEGTL is quite generic, a more tailor-made solution might be simpler and more efficient at the same time
+- More tests are required.
+An automated way to test pagan parsing results against those of kaitai to ensure compatibility might be more useful than unit tests
+  It would also be prudent to have a look at the kaitai test repo (https://github.com/kaitai-io/kaitai_struct_tests)
+- Potentially in the course of testing, benchmark comparisons could be introduced
+- main.cpp contains a list of technical todos (memory management), index_format.md contains todos regarding the inefficiencies and inconsistencies of the index format
+- introduce code quality verification and auto formatting (clang_tidy, clang_format)
+- Linux/MacOS builds?